alvl01/GNL_LOVER_NEW_VERSION/README.md

 	note: the second main contains a "fake_malloc()" function (always returns NULL) which you can substitute to the real "malloc" and check the behavior of the GNL project in case of insuficsient allocatable memory.

-6/	the scripts have been set to a 777 rights for you to enjoy life at its
-	maximum.

-with love, charmstr@student.42.fr